adeveloperdiary/DeepLearning_MiniProjects/ResNet/readme.md

         OUTPUT_DIM = (256, 256)
         # If RGB mean is needed, set this to True
         RGB_MEAN = True
-        # If this is false, then the images will only be resized without preserving the aspect ratio.
+        # If this is true, then the images will only be resized while preserving the aspect ratio.
+        CENTER_CROP = False
+        # If this is true then the smaller side will be resized to the dimension defined above
-        CENTER_CROP = True
+        SMALLER_SIDE_RESIZE = True

         # Function to provide the logic to parse the class labels from the directory.
         def read_class_labels(path):